SamMcD-S/FastFractalExplorer/README.md

 Run the "make mexBuild" target to build for your architecture.
 Run the "FractalExplorer.m" script.
 Note, by default, use color space Parula

-When prompted, Select to initially plot either the Mandelbrot Set or  a Julia Set
+When prompted, type "Mandelbrot" or "Julia" to begin.

 If Julia:
     Enter Real and Complex value, or Enter for Default